geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:12:14](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=734)]
-I don't quite see that, but...
+I don't quite see that, but..

 ##### **Geohot** [[00:12:16](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=736)]
 What do you think they're going to use?